Kaukab Stewart

-Kaukab Stewart (born 1967 or 1968) is a Pakistani-born Scottish politician who has served as Minister for Equalities since May 2024.
-A member of the Scottish National Party (SNP), she has been the Member of the Scottish Parliament (MSP) for Glasgow Kelvin since May 2021.
+Kaukab Stewart (born 7 December 1967) is a Pakistani-born Scottish politician.
+A member of the Scottish National Party (SNP), she was the Member of the Scottish Parliament (MSP) for Glasgow Kelvin from 2021 to 2026.

 At the 2021 Scottish Parliament election, she became one of the first women of colour elected to the Scottish Parliament, alongside Pam Gosal.
+From May 2024, she served as Minister for Equalities.

+In 2026, after her seat was abolished following boundary changes, Stewart was selected as the SNP candidate for Glasgow Southside, where she lost to Scottish Greens candidate Holly Bruce.

 Early life and career

 Stewart was born to Pakistani parents in Pakistan and moved with her family to Northampton, England when she was two years old, where she attended Northampton School for Girls.
-She then moved to Glasgow, Scotland, aged sixteen and attended Bellahouston Academy in Glasgow and Moray House School of Education in Edinburgh.
+She then moved to Glasgow, Scotland, aged sixteen after her engineer father got a job at the Plessey factory.
+Stewart then attended Bellahouston Academy in Glasgow and Moray House School of Education in Edinburgh.

 Prior to her election, she worked as a primary school teacher for nearly 30 years, alongside pursuing a political career, which she earlier admitted as challenging even with a "sympathetic headteacher....you have a duty to the kids, who must come first."

 She married Richard Stewart on 14 September 1989.
 They have two children.